 See how our new hospice building has been taking shape over the past 14 months in this short video.

-Our new hospice will allow our staff to deliver everything our patients need Our new home will allow us to dramatically improve our hospice service for our community.
+Our new hospice will allow our staff to deliver everything our patients need and dramatically improve our hospice service for our community.
 The new In-Patient Unit will have 20 purpose built, private, en-suite bedrooms with family accommodation in each room, which means that, for the first time, families will be able to stay with their loved ones as long as they wish.
 There will be a new Wellbeing Centre where even more patients can receive a wider range of physiotherapies, complementary therapies, specialised bathing facilities and clinical support and advice, as well as benefitting from meeting others.

 Our Community Nursing team will benefit too.
 More than 70% of all the care we provide is delivered in the patients’ own homes.
 We will continue to have two hubs for the team one in the new hospice in Woking and a separate base in the Weybridge area.
 They will have new technology to reduce administration and paperwork, allowing nurses to spend more time directly with their patients.